opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 .. c:function:: void getSparseSignature(IplImage *patch, float *sig, float thresh)

-    Similarly to ``getSignature``, but it uses a threshold for removing all signature elements below the threshold so that the signature is compressed.
+    Returns a signature for an image patch similarly to ``getSignature``  but uses a threshold for removing all signature elements below the threshold so that the signature is compressed.

-    :param patch: Image patch to calculate signature for
+    :param patch: Image patch to calculate the nsignature for.

-    :param sig: Output signature (array dimension is ``reduced_num_dim)``
+    :param sig: Output signature (array dimension is ``reduced_num_dim)`` .

-    :param thresh: The threshold that is used for compressing the signature
+    :param thresh: Threshold that is used for compressing the signature.

 .. index:: RTreeClassifier::countNonZeroElements